gomorpheus/morpheus-docs/provisioning/templates/templates.rst

 .. image:: /images/provisioning/templates_301_2.png

-To Export a Template a Template as JSON or YAML:
+To Export a Template as JSON or YAML:

 #.
 Create or Edit a Template
 #.
 Select the RAW section on the top of the APP TEMPLATE modal.